tilemill-project/tilemill/_posts/docs/guides/0203-01-01-landsat-8-imagery.md

 Now we have all the tools of TileMill at our disposal.
 You might be pulling in this image as one small part of a very complex project – but let’s keep this demo bare-bones and just set the `raster-scaling` method to `lanczos`, to help prevent jaggies.

 ## Exporting from TileMill ##
 Once we’ve done everything we want in TileMill, we can use the Export menu in the upper right.
-We’ll upload to the MapBox account associated with TileMill (which can be changed in the Preferences screen):
+We’ll upload to the Mapbox account associated with TileMill (which can be changed in the Preferences screen):

 ![](http://farm4.staticflickr.com/3683/9087506834_1fc6a6272b_o.png)